Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 09.03.45 UTC
+- WIB: Senin, 9 Desember 2024 10.10.36 UTC
-- WITA: Senin, 9 Desember 2024 10.03.45 UTC
+- WITA: Senin, 9 Desember 2024 11.10.36 UTC
-- WIT: Senin, 9 Desember 2024 11.03.45 UTC
+- WIT: Senin, 9 Desember 2024 12.10.36 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational